streetpea/chiaki-ng/docs/setup/configuration.md

         !!!
 Question "What if my PlayStation Console isn't Appearing?"

-            Make sure your Steam Deck is on the same wireless network as your PlayStation system and that the PlayStation console is either on or in sleep/rest mode.
-If this doesn't work, you can always try restarting your Steam Deck and connecting to the network again.
+            Make sure your client device (i.e., Steam Deck) is on the same wireless network as your PlayStation system and that the PlayStation console is either on or in sleep/rest mode.
+If this doesn't work, you can always try restarting your client device (i.e., Steam Deck) and connecting to the network again.
 If it still doesn't work you can try the Manual Registration step in step 5 below.

     5. Register your PlayStation console